Report Brief

 • Run a timed mock for the Debugging a data incident stage—score yourself with a rubric, then iterate.

-• Practice explaining a tradeoff in plain language: what you optimized and what you protected on performance regression.
+• Practice explaining a tradeoff in plain language: what you optimized and what you protected on backfill workflow.

 • Practice data modeling and pipeline design tradeoffs (batch vs streaming, backfills, SLAs).